stat133-sp19/hw-stat133-gwynethjocelyn/binomial/README.md

 #- kurtosis: -0.1238095
 ```

-###the number of combinations where 2 successes can occur in 10 trials
+The number of combinations where 2 successes can occur in 10 trials
 ```{r}
 bin_choose(n = 10, k = 2)